ajbanjara/Wireshark/MAPI.md

 4) DCERPC 14: Alter_Context: packet type 14, alter (select/change) the security context for the conversation.

-5) DCERPC 0,10: EcDoConnect: packet type 0, opnum 10: MAPI
+5) DCERPC 0,10: EcDoConnect: packet type 0, opnum 10: (MAPI),
-    This is still DCERPC, but wireshark use the "MAPI" protocol label, because this kind of DCERPC is always gonna be MAPI RPC
+    This is still DCERPC, but wireshark use the "MAPI" protocol label, because this kind of DCERPC is always gonna be MAPI RPC.
+Wireshark 3.6.3 calls this "Unknown operation 10"

-6) DCERTP 0,11: : ROP: packet type 0, opnum 11: MAPI
+6) DCERTP 0,11: EcDoRpcExt2 : ROP: packet type 0, opnum 11: (MAPI),
     Encapsulated Remote Operations.
     This is still DCERPC, but wireshark use the "MAPI" protocol label, because this kind of DCERPC is always gonna be MAPI RPC.
+Wireshark 3.6.3 calls this "Unknown operation 11"

-7) DCERTP 0,14: EcDoDisconnect: packet type 0, opnum 14: MAPI
+7) DCERTP 0,1: EcDoDisconnect: packet type 0, opnum 1: (MAPI),
-    This is still DCERPC, but wireshark use the "MAPI" protocol label, because this kind of DCERPC is always gonna be MAPI RPC
+    This is still DCERPC, but wireshark use the "MAPI" protocol label, because this kind of DCERPC is always gonna be MAPI RPC.
+Wireshark 3.6.3 calls this "EcDoDisconnect"

 ## History